Salary packaging is when you and your employer 'package' your salary into income and benefits. It's also known as salary sacrifice.

 - salary sacrifice for a car

 - loans (usually for a car)

 - school fees

 Your employer pays fringe benefit tax (FBT) on these benefits.
 See fringe benefits tax on the ATO website for more information.

 - tools of the trade

 Your employer will not have to pay fringe benefits tax on these.

 Putting some of your pre-tax income into super has benefits for you and your employer.
 Your super fund will tax these contributions at 15% — the same as your employer's contributions.

 For most people this will be lower than their marginal tax rate.
-See salary sacrifice and personal super contributions for more information on how this can benefit you.
+See super contributions for more information on how this can benefit you.

 Not-for-profit organisations have an FBT exemption.
 This means they provide fringe benefits for their employees without having to pay tax on those benefits.